 TXC is the main user of the Highlands Community Center in the winter and leases the building to a sub-concessionaire for bike rentals in the summer.
 The Boy Scouts of America hold meetings there.
 The Highlands Homeowners Association holds annual meetings there.

 Two years ago TXC asked the public for donations and now you're building a new lodge?

 In 2015, Tahoe Cross Country had endured two drought winters, used all reserve funds, was facing another snowless forecast and reached out to the community for support.
 We thank every single person who donated because you allowed TXC to open for the 2015-2016 operating season.
 Luckily, good snowfall aligned with holidays and TXC recouped what had been lost that year.
 This could not have been done without community support.

-One year prior, in 2014, Mr. Mozart approached TCCSEA to discuss the possibility of donating the Schilling Residence.
+One year prior, in 2014, Mr. Mozart approached TXC's nonprofit (TCCSEA) to discuss the possibility of donating the Schilling Residence.
 TXC discussed the feasibility with landowner TCPUD and the Highland's Homeowners Association, and the donation became official in September 2015.
 Initial progress regarding the Schilling Lodge Project has been funded by Mr. Mozart himself, and our capitol fundraising campaign to fund the rest will begin shortly.
 All finances regarding the Schilling Lodge Project are independent from TXC's operations.

-This is a massive undertaking for a small nonprofit, but this historical lodge will allow TXC to be creative when winters to not cooperate.
-TXC's best product has always been world-class grooming, and we will continue to provide perfect grooming as best as we are able.
-The Schilling Lodge is a beautiful community resource that will provide additional opportunities for review in the form of workshops, meetings, presentations, retreats, etc. If you have more ideas on how such a building could be used, please share your input.
+This is a massive undertaking for a small nonprofit, but this historical lodge will allow TXC to be creative when winters do not cooperate.
+TXC's best product has always been world-class grooming; we will continue to provide perfect grooming as best as we are able.
+The Schilling Lodge is a beautiful community resource that will provide additional opportunities for revenue in the form of workshops, meetings, presentations, retreats, etc. If you have more ideas on how such a building could be used, please contact us.